rbalestr-lab/stable-ssl/docs/source/user_guide.rst

 ~~~~~~~~

 Use the ``hardware`` keyword to configure hardware-related settings such as device, world_size (number of GPUs) or CPUs per task.

+The default parameters associated with ``hardware`` are defined in the following:

 .. autosummary::
    :toctree: gen_modules/